sahanaranga/TeamTHARA/README.md

-# TeamTHARA
+# Detection of Persuasion Techniques in Memes
-Codebase for the project 'Detection of Persuasion Techniques in Memes'
+This is the codebase for the CSE 635 project.

 ## Downloading the datasets
 To access the PTC Corpus and SemEval2024 datasets, please register here: